 4. Make Decisions Early On

-Although your builder does not need to know everything upfront, it is highly recommended that you settle design choices early on.
+Although your builder does not need to know everything upfront, it is highly recommended that you settle on design choices early on.

 When you select and place all your finishes together, you have a better chance of achieving continuity throughout your home.
 Your builder will also be able to give you more accurate estimates, and most importantly, when orders are placed well in advance, it will reduce costly delays later on.